Primis1/Obsidian-Vault/finance/Analysis/Business economics/Working Capital & Leverage.md

 *Important line items for DCF calibration.
 Should be added to Operating Assets(OA)

+#### Negative working capital - possible if business day-to-day operations are funded by recurring revenue(upfront expenses by customers), with high inventory turnover or posses a bargaining power against suppliers

 Components of working capital and its forecasting formulas:

 | Working Capital Component | Primary P&L Linkage                      | Key Metric/Driver                | Formula for Forecasted Balance (Example) |